TristinH/UdacityProjects/README.md

 # UdacityProjects
-This project will consist of all the individual assignments I complete while studying through Udacity.
+This Repo contains of all the individual projects I complete while studying through Udacity.